LeeMorinUCF/FCVAR/README.md

 ## Release Notes

+### March 10, 2022: Seventh submission (FCVAR v0.1.2).

+* Adjustment for issue with counting the number of free parameters in constrained model.

 ### August 6, 2021: Sixth submission (FCVAR v0.1.1).

 * For models with restricted estimation, skipped tests on CRAN